Cath Shaw, Founder

 Our communities are in trouble

-One in seven (14%) of young people aged 4 to 17 years experiences a mental health condition in any given year, so if an average class in Australia has 30 students, then several of those children could be struggling.
+So if an average class in Australia has 20-25 students, then several of those children could be struggling.

 Add to this the problems of violence and bullying in our communities and in our Schools, and while all parents and carers want the best for their families, it's no surprise that families are struggling to find answers for how to support their children and themselves.

-Educators are experiencing more stress and less job satisfaction than ever before and School and Early Learning leaders want engaged teams rather than high attrition rates which impacts all stakeholders, including families.
+Educators are experiencing more stress and less job satisfaction than ever before and School and Educational want engaged teams rather than high attrition rates which impacts all stakeholders, including families.

 At Positive Living Skills, we believe a whole of community preventative initiative is needed and we have developed all our programs resources and services to meet this goal.

-We have a different view of when ‘prevention’ begins when it comes to mental wellbeing.
+When does true 'prevention’ begin when it comes to mental wellbeing?
 Our belief is that prevention MUST begin with children where from as young as 3 years of age children learn habitual skills for wellbeing BEFORE there are signs of mental challenges, and because school is the universal location where children learn, this is the platform to begin emotional intelligence education.

 Our approach is a 'whole of community' approach supporting educators, children and families.